bisma-azeem-13/FYP_Realtime_Deepfake_Detection_System/README.md

 ✨ *“Innovation means solving real problems — I built FauxFace to protect digital trust, and I’d love to see it make an impact beyond the classroom.”*

-This keeps it professional, inviting, and business-ready — without sounding like you’re desperate to sell.
-Just confident. 👑

-Luna, do you want me to also phrase it in a way that subtly hints at **licensing / commercial use** (so they know it’s not free-for-all), or should I keep it open-ended for now?